 - 1. Have a waiver service location in Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have documentation that all vehicles used in the provision of the Supported Living service have automobile insurance. - 7.
-Have documentation that all vehicles used in the provision of the Supported Living service have current State motor vehicle registration and inspection. - 8.
-Have Workers' Compensation Insurance, in accordance with state law. - 9.
-At least one of the following must have experience working with individuals with an intellectual disability and/or autism and have a bachelor's degree: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director. - 10.
-The organization must have a chief financial officer with 5 years' experience or evidence of contracted financial management services. - 11.
-In the case of an entity newly enrolled to provide Supported Living services, or a current provider hiring new executive level staff, one of the following must have a minimum of five years' experience as a manager with responsibility for providing residential services for individuals with an intellectual disability, developmental disability, autism and/or serious mental illness and a bachelor's degree: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director. - 12.
-Notify the ODP Regional Office and Administrative Entity(ies) within 10 business days of the hiring date of a new Chief Executive Officer. - 13.
-Employ Supported Living Specialist(s) who are responsible for no more than 30 participants in this or any other service. - 14.
-Have an annual training plan to improve the knowledge, skills and core competencies of agency personnel. - 15.
-Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day. - 16.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 17.
+Providers that wish to begin providing services must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Providers that wish to begin providing services must successfully complete ODP's Provider Readiness Tool as determined by ODP or its designated managing entity. - 6.
+Have Commercial General Liability Insurance. - 7.
+Have documentation that all vehicles used in the provision of the Supported Living service have automobile insurance. - 8.
+Have documentation that all vehicles used in the provision of the Supported Living service have current State motor vehicle registration and inspection. - 9.
+Have Workers' Compensation Insurance, in accordance with state law. - 10.
+At least one of the following must have experience working with individuals with an intellectual disability and/or autism and have a bachelor's degree: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director. - 11.
+The organization must have a chief financial officer with 5 years' experience or evidence of contracted financial management services. - 12.
+In the case of an entity newly enrolled to provide Supported Living services, or a current provider hiring new executive level staff, one of the following must have a minimum of five years' experience as a manager with responsibility for providing residential services for individuals with an intellectual disability, developmental disability, autism and/or serious mental illness and a bachelor's degree: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director. - 13.
+Notify the ODP Regional Office and Administrative Entity(ies) within 10 business days of the hiring date of a new Chief Executive Officer. - 14.
+Newly hired CEOs must complete the ODP approved Health Risk Screening Tool Orientation, Residential ISP Staffing training and Dual Diagnosis Training within 30 days of hire. - 15.
+Employ Supported Living Specialist(s) who are responsible for no more than 30 participants in this or any other service. - 16.
+Have an annual training plan to improve the knowledge, skills and core competencies of agency personnel. - 17.
+Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day.

+- 18. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 19.
 Comply with Department standards related to provider qualifications.